crsbrns/BlazorWASMPdf/README.md

-# Introduction
+# Blazor WASM and Pdfs

+Use Puppeteer to generate a pdf from a Blazor WASM application that renders js charts

+## About
-Example of generating a pdf from Blazor WASM application that uses Chart.js.
-Uses Puppeteer on a web api endpoint to run the supplied url on a headless version of Chrome.
+Encountered this problem when trying to create a pdf of page in a Blazor WASM application.
+The page fetched a significant amount of data then rendered some complex charts via JS interop and Chart.js.
+This solution uses Puppeteer on a web api endpoint to run the supplied url on a headless version of Chrome, with the ability to wait for the chart element to render before creating the pdf.

+## Prerequisites
+ - .NET 7

-# Getting Started
+## Getting started
-Run both projects (.Web and .WebApi)
+Alter the startup configuration to run both projects (.Web and .WebApi)

-# Build and Test
+## How to test
-Click 'Generate Pdf' button
+Click 'Generate Pdf' button once the web and api have loaded
-First generation of pdf will take quite a while as Puppeteer needs to download a local version of Chromium to run Check root of .WebApi project for the generated pdf ('[Guid].pdf')
+> First run 0f the web api may take longer than usual as Puppeteer downloads a local version of Chromium to run The generated pdf ('[Guid].pdf'), which should include the JS rendered chart, will created at the .WebApi project root